Lindblad evolution as gradient flow: Non-Hermitian jump operators

 \subsection{Orthogonal Helmholtz-Hodge decomposition}

 We first observe that the matrix divergence of the operator $R(\rho)$ in \eqref{Lindblad_PhiR} vanishes:

-This means that $R(\rho)$ is a solenoidal or incompressible matrix field, in the standard sense of multi-variable calculus.
+This means that $R(\rho)$ is a solenoidal or incompressible matrix field, in the standard sense of multivariable calculus.
 Hence $R(\rho)$ has no sources or sinks as a function of $\rho$.
-Thus it is natural to expect that the steady states of the Lindblad equation are determined by the scalar potential alone.
+Thus it is natural to expect that the steady states of the Lindblad equation are determined by the scalar potential alone, with $R$ instead acting analogously to a magnetic field in electromagnetism: it induces rotations but does not by itself create or remove steady states (specifically in the case when $R$ and $\nabla \Phi$ are orthogonal as we soon discuss).
+While $R(\rho)$ does not contribute simply to purity loss, it may play a role in redistribution processes that could be connected to notions of energy or heat currents \cite{alicki2007quantum} in specific system-bath models.
+A precise identification would require embedding the Lindblad equation into a microscopic setting, which lies beyond our present scope.

 The decomposition of the Lindblad equation into a gradient term and a solenoidal term is not unique: consider any scalar function $\varphi(\rho)$ which satisfies

 {\it i.e.}\ where the operation $\Delta_{\rho}$ is the matrix Laplacian, so that the scalar $\varphi$ is a harmonic function of $\rho$.
 One can then shift $\Phi$ and the solenoidal field $R$ such that